 ”I’m trying to find Product-Market Fit for a two-sided platform between users and content creators.
 What are good metrics to track other than DAU, MAU?”

 I’m not an expert here, although I did do an interesting ‘post-mortem’ on a failed marketplace.
-Generally your typical Product Metrics go out the door for a marketplace.
-My colleagues at DV who have done this more than I generally talk about ‘inventory’ available for matching, and successful match ratios on both time.
+Generally, your typical Product Metrics go out the door for a marketplace.
+My colleagues at DV who have done this more than I generally talk about ‘inventory’ available for matching and successful match ratios on both times.

 And one of my favourite metrics—cost of SUCCESSFUL ‘match’.
-Take total cost of acquisition on both sides, and divide by matches that went well (however you measure that).
+Take the total cost of acquisition on both sides, and divide it by matches that went well (however you measure that).

 Leading Teams & Stakeholder Management